fahadmalik194/image-compression/README.md

 # Resize Image
-Add your image path and new height and width and this app will resize your image with new dimensions Add resize --path="path-to-your-image" --width="your-desired-width" --height="your-desired-height"
+Add your image path and new height and width and this app will resize your image with new dimensions
+<br>Add resize --path="path-to-your-image" --width="your-desired-width" --height="your-desired-height"
 <br>Example:
 <br>node src/app.js resize --path="path-to-your-image" --width="1024" --height="900"